What does “suna” mean in Japanese?

 - suna – 砂 (すな) : a noun meaning ‘sand’ in Japanese.

-Native speakers use this noun to refer to small particles of rocks.
-So, its usage is similar to that of the English noun, “sand”, I think.
+Japanese native speakers use this noun to refer to small particles of rocks.

 The kanji character of “suna” consists of the following two parts:

-- 石 : the left part.
-This is a kanji character widely used to mean ‘stone’ or ‘rock’ in Japanese.
+- 石 : a kanji character widely used to mean ‘stone’ or ‘rock’ in Japanese.

-- 少 : the right part.
-This is a kanji character widely used to mean ‘little’, ‘small’, ‘few’, or such in Japanese.
+- 少 : a kanji character widely used to mean ‘little’, ‘small’, ‘few’, or such in Japanese.
+This kanji can also be found in other words like “sukunai“.

-These two parts tell us that “suna” literally means ‘small rock’ in Japanese.
-This literal interpretation seems to be very close to the actual meaning.
-Normally, sand can be considered small particles or pieces of rocks.
-It’s also worth mentioning here that this kanji character is used in other words related to small particles like “satou“.
+These two parts tell us that “suna” literally means ‘small rocks’ in Japanese.
+This literal interpretation is very close to the actual meaning.
+Normally, sand can be considered as small particles or pieces of rocks.

 Example #1: how to say “sand” in Japanese